pal03377/master-thesis/thesis.typ

 Alikaniotis et al. propose a system for Automated Text Scoring that uses a deep learning approach to score the quality of a text~@alikaniotis2016.
 The system makes its results more interpretable by providing the locations of the text that are most relevant to the score.
 This is done by using Long-Short Term Memory networks trained on the Kaggle dataset containing almost 13,000 essays, marked by two raters.
 The system is different from Athena in that it is not focused on providing feedback to the student but on scoring the quality of the text.
 It also only generally works on essays, while Athena is designed to work on a broader range of exercises.

 Bernius et al. introduce _CoFee_, a machine-learning methodology developed to provide computer-assisted feedback for open-ended textual assignments~@cofee.
 While CoFee addresses a specific subset of our broader objective, our goal is to support different types of exercises, including text-based ones.
 We integrated CoFee into Athena as an assessment module for text exercises.
-The name "Athena"#footnote[Also sometimes referred to as "Athene"] was previously used for the integrated system, but we will use it to refer to the new system in this work.
+The name "Athena"#footnote[Also sometimes referred to as "Athene"] was previously used for the integrated system, but we will use it to refer to the new system in this work and reference to the CoFee system as "Athena-CoFee".
 CoFee is integrated into Athena as an assessment module for text exercises.
 Alongside it, there are other assessment modules, some of which support programming exercises.

 Chow et al. integrated an automatic programming feedback system into the _Grok Learning platform_ to provide direct feedback to students~@chow2017automated.